Travis

 travis setup releases --com

-Authenticating with an OAuth token #
+OAuth token Authentication #

 The recommended way to authenticate is to use a GitHub OAuth token.
 Instead of setting it up manually, it is highly recommended to use travis setup releases, which automatically creates and encrypts a GitHub OAuth token with the correct scopes.